China says Japan's East China Sea pictures provoke confrontation

 China's position on the pact remained unchanged and it was willing to maintain communication with Japan on related issues, the Foreign Ministry added.

-"The key is for Japan to create favorable environment and conditions to implement this consensus," it said, referring to the pact.
+"The key is for Japan to create favourable environment and conditions to implement this consensus," it said, referring to the pact.

 "Japan's hyping up of the oil and gas issue in the East China Sea will do nothing good to carry out dialogue and cooperation between China and Japan on the East China Sea-related issues."